 The seeds of the Gospel often lay dormant for a time and travel far and wide and so we ask you to join us in praying for the salvation of these families and that they would bring the Gospel to their hometowns.

 The Christmas outreach was completely different.
 Tens of thousands of locals eagerly flock to enjoy a stunning display of local food, culture and Christmas lights display in Queens Park.

 Over three nights our team ministered outside the main event and were able to give over one thousand Christmas themed tracts to the many families in attendance.
 There was little time for conversation or discussion due to the busy nature of the crowd but we were blessed by the encouragement of fellow Christians who were attending the event itself when they saw us sharing the true message of Christmas with others.

 In large events like these (and even in more “run of the mill” outreaches), it can be difficult to point to tangible results for God’s Kingdom.
 As Nik Ripkin has pointed out in his excellent book, The Insanity of God “ God [has] never promised to reward obedient sacrifice with measurable success”.

 Nevertheless, our trust is in Him and in His good timing.
 He is perfectly faithful to us.

 We are imperfectly faithful to Him...and we trust not only in His disposition of loving grace towards us day by day but also in His heart for reconciliation towards the many who we will believe in faith will soon to enter His Kingdom in our region.

 Toowoomba Team (QLD)

-Meets the 3rd Saturday of each month at 12:30pm at the Gospel Cafe on Margaret Street.
+Meets the 3rd Saturday of each month at 11am at the Margaret St McDonalds.
 The team also meets the 1st Thursday night of each month for prayer.